Aveer had spent the last two days pretending Aarav didn't exist.

 Unforgiven.

-Why love - if this was love - only felt like a wound reopening.
+Why love - If this was love - only felt like a wound reopening.

-He was still sitting on the edge of his bed, scrolling aimlessly, pretending to be fine.
+Aarav was still sitting on the edge of his bed, scrolling aimlessly, pretending to be fine.

 Maybe he really was.

-Maybe he'd moved on.
+Maybe he had moved on.

 Whatever it was, one thing was certain -

-Our story wasn't breaking apart.
+Their story wasn't breaking apart.

 It had already broken years ago.